scalar-labs/scalardl/docs/trouble-shooting-guide.md

 - [Doubt of inconsistency](#doubt-of-inconsistency)

 # Introduction
 In this document, we will explain what you should do when you have trouble with system development, operation, or maintenance.
-We will explain, not only how to troubleshoot Scalar DB and DL but also all other components.
-For example, you receive an error from a high-level component with the message, "update failed with the wrong values and request Scalar DB or DL to update", and you may feel that ScalarDL or DB has a bug but it could just mean an invalid request was sent.
+We will explain, not only how to troubleshoot ScalarDB and DL but also all other components.
+For example, you receive an error from a high-level component with the message, "update failed with the wrong values and request ScalarDB or DL to update", and you may feel that ScalarDL or DB has a bug but it could just mean an invalid request was sent.

-In the first section, we will explain about Scalar DB exceptions and unknown transaction state of a transaction.
+In the first section, we will explain about ScalarDB exceptions and unknown transaction state of a transaction.
 The second section is concerned with ScalarDL exceptions.
 Finally, in the last section, we will explain how to investigate inconsistency.

-# Scalar DB
+# ScalarDB
 ## Storage Exceptions

 ### ConnectionException
 This exception is thrown when your application can’t connect to the storage system, like Cassandra.
-You can resolve this issue by checking the storage status and configurations, Scalar DB configurations.
+You can resolve this issue by checking the storage status and configurations, ScalarDB configurations.
 For example, this is thrown in the following cases.

 - Failure to open port 9042 on a Cassandra node
 - Failure to specify a nodes address for scalar.database.contact_points in properties